-This is a new printing on sturdy 80 pound acid-free paper.
+This is a new printing on sturdy, acid-free paper.
 16 pages.
 All markings are original.
-There are photos, a capsule
+Included are photos, a capsule

 biography of Gershwin and an exclusive article on Crawford and the Rhapsody by Dr John Landon, Crawford's biographer.
 Highest